 Deeper engagement of existing supporters and the engagement of new potential supporters at all levels is critical to both the College of Business and OSU if they are to achieve their aspirations.
 The College is taking the lead on campus by making engagement of alumni, corporations, parents and friends a college-wide priority.
 As such, the College has invested in several new engagement positions (housed in the College) who will be key collaborators with the Director of Development, who together will lead the charge in executing an engagement plan for major gift rated constituents.
 The metrics for engagement include giving, event attendance, and qualified volunteers.

 This position is a front-line fundraising position responsible for managing a comprehensive major gift program.
 The Director of Development is expected to devote 80% of work time to major gift fundraising activities and 20% of work time to administrative responsibilities.

-The location for this position can be the OSU Foundation’s Corvallis or Portland, Oregon office.
+The work location for this position is the OSU Foundation’s Corvallis or Portland, Oregon office.

 Measures of Success

 Meet agreed upon annual goal for direct contacts with gift prospects and donors through telephone calls and visits.

 Meet agreed upon annual goal for number of proposals to potential major gift donors.

 Personally cultivate and close, annually, $1M to $2.5M (depending on job level) in countable gifts.

 In addition to OSU Foundation colleagues, the key partners for this position are the unit’s Deans/Directors and appropriate faculty.

 Manage a prospect portfolio of 100-125 prospects rated at $50,000 to $5 million;